-General introduction page 3 Concerns about a child Page 3 Key Personal Page 3 Identification of Special Educational Needs Page 5 People who support children with Special Educational Needs and/ or Disabilities at Buildwas Page 6 Academy Collaborative working with parents/carers of children with SEND Page 8 Arrangements for consulting children with SEND Page 9 How we support our pupils at times of transition Page 10 How we adapt our curriculum and learning environment to include pupils with Special Educational Page 11 Needs and/ or Disabilities.
-Our Provision for pupils with SEND- A Graduated Approach Communication and interaction: Speech, language and communication needs, Autistic Page 12 Spectrum Disorder Cognition and learning: General / moderate learning difficulties, Specific learning difficulties Page 13 e.g. Dyscalculia, Dyslexia Social, Mental and Emotional Health Page 14 Sensory and/or Physical: Hearing impaired, Visually Impaired, Physical Difficulties (including Page 14 dyspraxia) How do we assess and review children with SEND as Buildwas Page 15 What training and expertise to staff have at Buildwas?
-Page 16 What activities are available for children with SEN in addition to those available in accordance with Page 17 the curriculum?
-Education and Health Care Plan (EHCP) of special educational need, how will this be reviewed and Page 17 monitored?
-How can I be sure my child is getting the right support?
+General introduction page 3 Concerns about a child Page 3 Key Personal Page 3 Identification of Special Educational Needs Page 5 People who support children with Special Educational Needs and/ or Disabilities at Buildwas Page 6 Academy Collaborative working with parents/carers of children with SEND Page 8 Arrangements for consulting children with SEND Page 9 How we support our pupils at times of transition Page 10 How we adapt our curriculum and learning environment to include pupils with Special Educational Needs and/ or Disabilities.
+Page 11 Our Provision for pupils with SEND- A Graduated Approach Communication and interaction: Speech, language and communication needs, Autistic Page 12 Spectrum Disorder Cognition and learning: General / moderate learning difficulties, Specific learning difficulties e.g. Dyscalculia, Dyslexia Page 13 Social, Mental and Emotional Health Page 14 Sensory and/or Physical: Hearing impaired, Visually Impaired, Physical Difficulties (including dyspraxia) Page 14 How do we assess and review children with SEND as Buildwas Page 15 What training and expertise to staff have at Buildwas?
+Page 16 What activities are available for children with SEN in addition to those available in accordance with the curriculum?
+Page 17 Education and Health Care Plan (EHCP) of special educational need, how will this be reviewed and monitored?
+Page 17 How can I be sure my child is getting the right support?
 Page 18 Where can I get support?
 Page 18 Where is the Local Authority's Local Offer?
 Page 18 How do we know how well we are meeting the needs of our SEND pupils?
 Page 19